algosup/2024-2025-project-4-web-fpga-team-5/documents/technical/technicalSpecifications.md

 ### Overview

 The aim of this project is to develop a web-based interface for an FPGA<sup><a id="1-bis" href="#1">[1]</a></sup> simulator that will be used for educational purposes. \
-The interface will provide students and teachers with a visualization of FPGA signal propagation in real-time.
-It will integrate tools for synthesis, place and route (P&R)<sup><a id="2-bis" href="#2">[2]</a></sup>, and timing simulation to offer a comprehensive learning experience.
+The interface will provide students and teachers with a visualization of FPGA signal propagation in real time.
+It will integrate tools for synthesis, place, and route (P&R)<sup><a id="2-bis" href="#2">[2]</a></sup>, and timing simulation to offer a comprehensive learning experience.

 ### In-Scope

 All of the following points are in-scope objectives that should be completed before the end of the project, which will be on the first of April:

-- The web-page should contain a 2D representation of the simulation made by the customer program.
+- The web page should contain a 2D representation of the simulation made by the customer program.
-- The web-page should represent all BEL<sup><a id="3-bis" href="#3">[3]</a></sup> utilization and signal routing, synchronized with time during the simulation process.
+- The web page should represent all BEL<sup><a id="3-bis" href="#3">[3]</a></sup> utilization and signal routing, synchronized with time during the simulation process.
-- The user should be able to pause, resume, advance and return in time.
+- The user should be able to pause, resume, advance, and return in time.
 - The clock cycles<sup><a id="4-bis" href="#4">[4]</a></sup> should be visible within the interface.
-- Application examples should be loaded beforehand thanks to a parser<sup><a id="5-bis" href="#5">[5]</a></sup> created by our team and the sdf file<sup><a id="6-bis" href="#6">[6]</a></sup> given by the customer.
+- Application examples should be loaded beforehand thanks to a parser<sup><a id="5-bis" href="#5">[5]</a></sup> created by our team and the SDF file<sup><a id="6-bis" href="#6">[6]</a></sup> given by the customer.
-- The "teacher" user should be able to create a new application within the web-page.
+- The "teacher" user should be able to create a new application within the web page.

 ### Out Of Scope

-All of the understated points are out-of-scope and therefore irrelevant for this project:
+All of the understated points are out-of-scope and therefore irrelevant to this project:

 - Creating a fully operated back-end.
 - Creating our own simulator of an FPGA board.
 - Representing the entire board during the simulation.
-- Creating a loggin page.
+- Creating a login page.
 - Using a deployment strategy.
 - Making the page scalable for smartphones.

 ### Expected Deliverables

-This project has one main deliverable which is the web-page with a fully functional interface, preloaded examples with their own visualization schemes.
-However, the team would have to provide a parser with the functional interface in order to create any new applications in the future. \
+This project has one main deliverable which is the web page with a fully functional interface, preloaded examples with their own visualization schemes.
+However, the team would have to provide a parser with a functional interface in order to create any new applications in the future. \
-All of these would be delivered before the first of April, which is the last deadline and end date of this project.
+All of these would be delivered before the first of April, which is the last deadline and end date for this project.

 ## Documents And File Architectures